 cmd! block could be written more expansively as

-(defun dy/split-window-go-right () ;lisp users think nothing of using special character in function names "Split window horizontally and go to the one on the right" (interactive) (split-window-horizontally) (evil-window-right 1))
+(defun dy/split-window-go-right () ;lisp users think nothing of using special characters in function names "Split window horizontally and go to the one on the right" (interactive) (split-window-horizontally) (evil-window-right 1))

 And this was my first Elisp function.
 I’ve had to delve into Elisp and write functions3 in order to do something I could have done in Vim with the mere knowledge of keystrokes and